5 compelling benefits to consider

 If you’re teaching your child a minority language at home, you know it can be difficult without a support system!
 A bilingual program will give you support and reinforcement of the minority language.
 Your child will learn from teachers and practice with classmates.
 Quality relationships will be made with teachers, staff, and peers – many of whom will be native speakers and from diverse backgrounds.

 A bilingual program lasts many years – often throughout your child’s school years!
-While tutors, daycare providers, and language courses are valuable tools, none of them provide the quality and quantity of language instruction a bilingual school can.
+While tutors, daycare providers, and language courses are valuable resources, none of them provide the quality and quantity of language instruction a bilingual school can.
 Immersion programs are the fastest growing and most effective type of foreign language program currently available in U.S. schools.
 Immersion students can be expected to reach higher levels of second language proficiency than students in other school-based language programs.

 Is bilingual education worth it?